Lost in Latent Space: Disentangled Models and the Challenge of Combinatorial Generalisation: Experimental setup

 \subsection{Implementation}

 All the models and tasks where implemented in PyTorch (version $\geq$ 3.8\footnote{Note that 3.8 is a hard requirement here if we want to access the \texttt{\textbf{tile}} function for the Spatial Broadcast Decoder.
-Otherwise it must be implemented in Numpy and converted to a PyTorch tensor manually.}, \citet{pytorch2019}) and Numpy \cite{harris2020array}.
+Otherwise it must be implemented in Numpy and converted to a PyTorch tensor manually.}, \citet{pytorch2019}) and Numpy \citep{harris2020array}.
 The experiments where performed with the aid of the Ignite and Sacred frameworks \citep{pytorch-ignite,klaus_greff-proc-scipy-2017}.
-Visualizations were created using Matplotlib \cite{Hunter:2007} and Seaborn \cite{Waskom2021}.
-Code required to reproduce the results will be made public after review process is complete \footnote{Due to anonymity requirements, we will not disclose the journal/venue of submission until after acceptance/rejection.}.
+Visualizations were created using Matplotlib \citep{Hunter:2007} and Seaborn \citep{Waskom2021}.
+Code required to reproduce the results can be found at \url{https://github.com/mmrl/lost-in-latent-space}.

+We trained a total of 48 + 9 models accounting for all combinations of datasets (4, dSprites, 3DShapes, MPI3D and Circles), losses (2, VAE and WAE), conditions (3, baseline with all the data, one success and one failure) and decoder architectures (standard or Spatial Broadcast) for the semi-supervised case, and the same combination of datasets and conditions for the latent prediction one (excluding the circles dataset).
+Each model took between 2 and 5 hours to train depending on the condition, except the latent-prediction case and the the circles dataset (under 1 hour).
+This totals to roughly 150 hours of wall clock time for training.
+Both this and the analysis were performed on a single workstation using an Intel Core i7-9700K CPU, with 32 GiB of RAM and an NVIDIA RTX 2080Ti GPU.